programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 There is an important difference between the first plot (Figure 1) and this one.
 In the previous plot, ggplot2 counted the number of cities in every group (domestic, EU, non-EU).
 In our new plot, the tibble already contained each bar's numerical value, stored in the **perc** column.
 This is why we specify `y = perc` as a parameter of `aes()`.
 The tricky part is that by default, `geom_bar()` will use the parameter `stat = "count"`.
 This means it will count how many times a value appears.
 In other words, it aggregates data for you.
 However, you can inform ggplot2 that you have already calculated your values by using the parameter `stat = "identity"`.

 Figure 2 shows that most sister cities are from a different country than the origin city, yet still within the EU (around 68%).
-This could be due to geographical proximity, cultural similarities, or economic ties within the European Union.
-We can get a more detailed look by adding in the data about the origin country to the visualization.
-We could decide to visualize this either by breaking down each bar into percentages by origin country (Figure 3), or by creating separate graphs for each origin country (this is called 'facetting' in ggplot2 lingo).
+This could be due to geographical proximity, cultural similarities, or economic ties within the European Union. you can get a more detailed look by adding in the name of each origin country to the visualization.
+You could decide to visualize this either by breaking down each bar into percentages by origin country (Figure 3), or by creating separate graphs for each origin country (this is called 'facetting' in ggplot2 lingo, which we [cover below](#Facetting-a-Graph).
 Let's try the first approach:

 ```